-In some instances, sexual misconduct may constitute both a violation of UAHT policy and criminal activity.
+In some instances, sexual harassment may constitute both a violation of this policy and criminal activity.
 The UAHT grievance process is not a substitute for instituting legal action.
 UAHT encourages individuals to report alleged sexual misconduct promptly to campus officials AND to law enforcement authorities, where appropriate.
 Individuals may file a report directly with local law enforcement agencies by dialing 911.
 Individuals may also contact any of the following for assistance in filing a report with local law enforcement:

+Hope Police Department Texarkana Police Department

-Hope Police Department, 312 S. Washington St. Hope, AR 71801, 870-777-3434 Texarkana Police Department, 100 N. Stateline Ave., Texarkana, AR 75504, 903-798-3130
+312 S. Washington Ste.
+100 N. Stateline Ave.

+Hope, AR 71801 Texarkana, AR 75504

+870-777-3434 903-798-3130